- See also: Images of the Mountain's men

 After kidnapping Arya Stark, Gregor's brother Sandor explains to her that it could be someone worse than him that kidnapped her and that she does not know his brother.
 Arya protests that she does know Gregor and then names some of Gregor’s men.
 This surprises Sandor, who is amazed that a highborn girl like Arya should know them.

 At some point after Polliver is left as castellan, Arya and Sandor confront some of Gregor's men who have gone to drink, whore, and "tickle the innkeep" at the crossroads inn.
 A fight breaks out when they attempt to capture Sandor and the pair kill Polliver, the Tickler and a Sarsfield squire.

 A Feast for Crows

-Before he leaves, Jaime takes the head of one of Gregor's men who tried to rape Pia.
+When Jaime informs Gregor’s men that they can either ride with him to the siege of Riverrun or join Ser Bonifer Hasty's men, the men state Gregor promised rich rewards for those that rode with him.
+Jaime tells them to take any grievances up with Queen Regent Cersei Lannister.
+Before he leaves Harrenhal, Jaime takes the head of one of Gregor's men who tried to rape Pia.
 As the man is about to be beheaded he protests that he had her hundreds of times, and that they all did.